electronstudio/sdl2gdx/README.md

 ```

 You can then create your own SDL2ControllerManager,
-which is just like ControllerManager but with more features.
-Works for LibGDX and non-LibGDX projects.
+(which is just like ControllerManager but with more features).
+Typecast to SDL2Controller
- This makes your project less portable, i.e. won't work on mobile.
+when you need to access the SDL2 APIs.

 ```java
   SDL2ControllerManager controllerManager = new SDL2ControllerManager();